 Lono is far removed from civilization.
 This is

 the dry side of Molokai and we are a long way from the lights of civilization.
 The stargazing is literally “out of this world”.

 January 29 (Monday) - Sail to Lanai

 and give birth to last year’s breeding activities.
-We will then continue to the north side of Maui and
+We will anchor here for the

 January 31 (Wednesday) - Sail to Lahaina

-After a leisurely breakfast, and maybe a swim, it’s a short sail to Lahaina, while keeping an eye out for whales, of course.
+After breakfast, and maybe a swim, it’s a northerly sail to Lahaina, while keeping an eye out for whales, of course.

 February 1 (Thursday) - Layover day in Lahaina